N. Korea summit back on, Trump says after meeting Kim envoy - Journal du Cameroun

 “I believe they are contemplating a path forward.
 They can make a strategic shift.
 One that their country has not been prepared to make before.
 This will obviously be their decision,” he said.

-The flurry of diplomacy has also seen a rapprochement on the Korean peninsula, with the two Koreas holding high-level talks Friday at the border truce village of Panmunjom.
+There has also been a recent rapprochement on the Korean peninsula, with the two Koreas holding high-level talks Friday at the border truce village of Panmunjom.

 The meeting followed two landmark summits between the leaders of North and South Korea in the last five weeks.